Skip to main content

 How Product Type Affects Tabs

 Arcus only shows tabs that make sense for the product.
 Physical products can show Purchasing, Inventory, Bin Locations, Shipping, Manufacturing, Listings, and Analytics.
-Kits show Components.
-Variant parents show Variants, and the child variants carry their own focused editor for pricing, purchasing, inventory, shipping, and component behavior.
+Kits show Components, Pricing, Inventory, Bin Locations, Shipping, Listings, and Analytics, but not Purchasing or Manufacturing.
+Variant parents show Variants, and the child variants carry their own focused editor for baseline pricing, inventory, shipping, serials, listings, and component behavior.
+Parent product purchasing setup applies to variant buying in the current UI.

 • Inventory tab: appears for stocked products, not for pure service records or variant parents that delegate stock to child variants.

-• Components tab: appears for kits so the team can maintain what the kit is made from and review kit cost behavior.
+• Components tab: appears for kits and variant kits so the team can maintain what the sold item is made from and review cost behavior.

 • Variants tab: appears for variant parents so operators can generate and maintain child SKUs.

-• Shipping tab: matters for physical items, kit shipping setup, boxes, package presets, and freight rules.
+• Shipping tab: matters for physical items, kit shipping setup, boxes, package presets, packaging classification, freight rules, hazmat, and customs data.

 Inventory Value On A Product